Constitutional Rights and Human Rights in Comparative Perspective

-Constitutional Rights and International Human Rights"Through this seminar, students will work on advocacy projects linking international human rights and the constitutional law of rights in the United States.
-As a bridge between theory and practice, the seminar will examine the history, theory, and sources of rights in the two systems, the institutions for implementing them, and the remedies for violations.
-The seminar will also compare the treatment of particular rights in the two systems: for example, the right to life (capital punishment); freedom of expression (including hate speech); freedom of religion; equality and the equal protection of the laws (including affirmative action); and economic and social rights.
-There will be some comparison of laws of other countries as well."
+Through this seminar, students will work on projects linking the international law of human rights with the constitutional law of rights in the United States and other national systems.
+As a bridge between theory and practice, the seminar will examine the history, theory, and sources of rights in these systems, the institutions for implementing them, and the remedies for violations.
+The seminar is largely organized around comparing the treatment of particular rights in various systems: for example, equality (with a focus on gender, sexuality, and marriage equality); speech rights and privacy (on and off line); freedom of association; and economic and social rights.

 Projects will focus on emerging policy issues concerning these themes.
 Students will work in teams on projects selected by the professor.